openziti/ziti/quickstart/README.md

 A quickstart release is created when either of the following conditions are met:

 1. OpenZiti, the enclosing project, is released by the OpenZiti team
-1. A pull request is merged into the trunk branch `release-next` with the label `quickstartrelease`
+1. A pull request is merged into the trunk branch `main` with the label `quickstartrelease`

 ### Release Machinery